CMDVA/HailyDB-WORKING-VERSION/PRODUCTION_DATABASE_CONFIG.md

 ### Configuration Steps
 1. In production environment variables, set the DATABASE_URL above
 2. Restart production deployment
-3. Production will now access the complete database with all 9,310+ alerts
+3. Production will now access the main database with all 9,310+ alerts
 4. All 404 errors for individual alerts will be resolved

 ### Benefits